prateekmazumder14/CryptoConverter-INR-/README.md

 # CryptoConverter(INR)

-This is a mini Project which converts th CryptoCurrencies to it's Corresponding INR.
+This is a Repository which converts th CryptoCurrencies to it's Corresponding INR.